 - 1. The College's mission and strategy and selected quality indicators and benchmarks. - 2.
 European and national standards for quality and awards. - 3.
-QQI QA guidelines, and other relevant QQI policies
+QQI QA guidelines, and other relevant QQI policies procedure for reviews, i.e.:

 The Cyclical (Institutional) Review Process